brooksur/simplek8s/README.md

 - `kubectl describe <object_type> <object_name>`: returns detailed information about the provided object.
 - Only certain types of information can change when updating pods.
 Otherwise an error will be thrown.
 - `kubectl delete -f <config file>`: deletes a configuration from a cluster
+- `kubectl get pods -o wide`: provides more information as opposed to the standard get
+- Every single pod get its own IP inside of a node

 ### Configuration